wangyu-/tinyfecVPN/README.md

 Specify the sub-net of VPN.
 Example: --sub-net 10.10.10.0, in this way,server IP will be 10.10.10.1,client IP will be 10.10.10.2.

 The last number of option should be zero, for exmaple 10.10.10.123 is invalild, and will be corrected automatically to 10.10.10.0.

+##### `--keep-reconnect`

+Only works at client side.

+TinyFecVPN only handles one client at same time,the connection of a new client will kick old client,after being kicked,old client will just exit by default.

+If `--keep-reconnect` is enabled , the client will try to get connection back after being kicked.

 ### Restriction